 9/11's first responders say House approval of victims' funding bill is 'step in the right direction'

-John McClean, a retired New York City firefighter who was among one of the first at the scene on 9/11 and suffers from a multitude of illnesses related to the terrorist attacks, says he's heartened by Friday's news that the House overwhelmingly passed a bill to extend the compensation fund for first responders.
+John McLean, a retired New York City firefighter who was among one of the first at the scene on 9/11 and suffers from a multitude of illnesses related to the terrorist attacks, says he's heartened by Friday's news that the House overwhelmingly passed a bill to extend the compensation fund for first responders.

 Still, this "step in the right direction" does not guarantee funding for more than 40,000 people who have applied for benefits through the 9/11 Victim Compensation Fund.
 Some remain uneasy, with the fund set to run out of money by 2020 and benefit payments slashed.